arsh-k/pde-on-gpu-arsh-kumbhat/homework-4/README.md

 Ra = \frac{\text{Time scale for diffusive transport}}{\text{Time scale for thermal convective thermal transport}}
 $$

-The above formula also suggests that greater the Rayleigh number, the greater is the time taken for diffusive thermal transport is greater compared to convection.
+The above formula also suggests that greater the Rayleigh number, the greater is the time taken for diffusive thermal transport compared to convection.